mickmacks/weekly-grind/README.md

 5. Edit/Delete buttons visibility aren't authenticated.
 6. Group cards break when hitting vertical tablet and below breakpoints.
 7. Navbar not animating properly except for on homepage.
+8. Clean up all the browser console warnings.

 ## Future Goals